Members of INS receive the following benefits:

 - Expand Your Network: Meet and get to know fellow members from all over the globe by attending an INS meeting, or through the expanded INS website.

 - Free Electronic Access to JINS: Available ONLY to INS members!
 Electronic access to JINS includes all previous years of publication.
+And to discounted print copies directly through Cambridge.

 - INS Newsletter Subscription: Exclusively delivered to your inbox, and keeping you current with both INS news and Neuropsychology events from around the globe.